excalibur-sword/icl-floats/README.md

 ## Building the project
 Intel C++ compiler version 19.0.5 or higher.

-Microsoft Visual Studio 2017 or later (optional).
+Microsoft Visual Studio 2017 or later.